DenTelezhkin/Swarm/README.md

 No, and it's not planned.
 Building a Mac app [is trivial nowadays](https://developer.apple.com/documentation/swiftui/app) with just several lines of code, thus making a need for CLI obsolete at this moment.

+### Is there support for Carthage package manager?

+At this moment, no. There's no Xcode project in repository, and Carthage [does not directly support](https://github.com/Carthage/Carthage/issues/1226) using project generated from SwiftPM.

+You can, however, work around this by following [this guide](https://fuller.li/posts/using-swift-package-manager-with-carthage/).

+On the reason why I'm not including Xcode project in this repo - it's personal, I'm just very tired of managing dependencies using Carthage, which I find extremely slow, and extremely likely to break.
+CocoaPods, while judged by some people, is extremely popular, and has been working in production for me for years with much less issues then Carthage.
+Also, Swift Package Manager is currently my dependency manager of choice, as it has Xcode integration and actually beats CocoaPods in compilation speeds and simplicity.

 ### What's on the roadmap?

 Depending on interest from community and my own usage of the framework, following features might be implemented: